Travel is back and it’s time we changed our wicked ways

 Bonus tip – talk about responsible tourism.
 The more we engage in meaningful conversations, the more change we can initiate.
 Make ethical tourism the norm.

 Travel can, and should, be a catalyst for change.
 A change for the better.
 As tourists, we should always aim to leave a place better than we found it.
-I hope this has helped to inspire you to become a more responsible and ethical traveller.
+I hope this has helped to inspire you to become a more responsible and ethical traveller who practises sustainable tourism.